 Bayer Crop Science partners Pinduoduo in Smart Agriculture Competition to develop "one-click planting" solutions

 SHANGHAI, China, Aug.
-20, 2021 (GLOBE NEWSWIRE) -- Bayer Crop Science, a global pioneer in digital farming and precision agriculture, will partner with Pinduoduo ( PDD) for its annual Smart Agriculture Competition.
+20, 2021 (GLOBE NEWSWIRE) -- Bayer Crop Science, a global pioneer in digital farming and precision agriculture, will partner with Pinduoduo (NASDAQ: PDD) for its annual Smart Agriculture Competition.

 “We are absolutely delighted to partner with Pinduoduo on this competition and contribute with our capabilities in the areas of disease prediction, crop protection and vegetable seed business,” said Alfonso Alba, Country Division Head for Bayer Crop Science in Greater China.